 Probably through the influence of various German and American landscapists working around Munich (who in turn were admirers of French Barbizon art), Keith's landscapes after 1885 generally became even looser in brushwork as well as moodier in effect.
 He also painted some watercolors, such as Gray Rain Cloud, Cattle in Meadow, in his post-Munich years, returning to the medium in which he first had begun painting before he took up oils.

-In the 1870s Keith had established his reputation in part as a painter of grand panoramic landscapes, often of the High Sierra or other mountainous country, and sometimes as large as 6 by ten feet.
+In the 1870s Keith had established his reputation in part as a painter of grand panoramic landscapes, often of the High Sierra or other mountainous country, and sometimes as large as six by ten feet.
 This type of painting could serve both as a document of a specific locale and as an homage to divine creation in the form of the impressive American wilderness.
 By the 1890s, Keith typically was painting forest glades at sunset, with other kinds of religious overtones.
 Evening Glow is a rather dramatic example.
 Like the Eastern painter George Inness, Keith became an adherent to Swedenborgianism and believed that his late, dark, indistinct works better suggested the spiritual reality that lay beyond the surface forms of nature.

 KEITH'S FIRST BIOGRAPHER, BROTHER CORNELIUS, F.S.C.

 It was the spiritual qualities of Keith's works, an appreciation for his artistic and schoalry rigor, and a shared love of California's mountains, that led Brother Fidelis Cornelius Braeg, F.S.C., of Saint Mary's College, to make Keith the subject of much of his life's work.
 The Christian Brother and art professor first encountered Keith's paintings during a 1908 visit with Muir in his Martinez home.
-Brother Cornelius, who was also an artist and an avid mountaineer, interviewed scores of Keith's friends, relatives, and fellow artists, read period newspaper accounts, and traveld to Keith's favorite scenic spots throughout the West.
-He later wrote a 900-page biography of Keith, collected more than 100 of Keith's paintings and gave them to the College, and organized several Keith exhibitions.
-His legacy lives on in the Keith Room exhibitions, the ongoing research and publications, and continued care and conservation of the art works.
+Brother Cornelius, who was also an artist and an avid mountaineer, interviewed scores of Keith's friends, relatives, and fellow artists, read period newspaper accounts, and traveled to Keith's favorite scenic spots throughout the West.
+He later wrote a 900 page biography of Keith, collected more than 100 of Keith's paintings and gave them to the College, and organized several Keith exhibitions.
+His legacy lives on in the Keith Room exhibitions, the ongoing research and publications, and the continued care and conservation of the art works.

 IN THE GIFT SHOP